Topological skyrmion phases of matter: Nature of the phase transitions

-Such a phase transition in an effectively non-interacting system without breaking the symmetries required for topological protection has important consequences as many results for topological phases work assuming such phase transitions do not occur.
-For instance, the entanglement spectrum~\cite{lihui2008, peschel2009, fidkowski2010} and Wilson loops~\cite{alexandradinata2014} for a Hamiltonian rely on being able to adiabatically deform that Hamiltonian to a flat band limit that we know is topologically equivalent to the original Hamiltonian.
+Such a phase transition in an effectively non-interacting system without breaking the symmetries required for topological protection has important consequences as many results for topological phases assume such phase transitions do not occur. \bl{To our knowledge, the flat-band limit assumption actually first appeared in work by Avron, Seiler, and Simon~\cite{avron1983}, but has been used widely since then.} For instance, connection of the spectrum of the physical Hamiltonian to the entanglement spectrum~\cite{lihui2008, peschel2009, fidkowski2010} and gauge-invariant expressions for Berry connection used for stable numerical computation of Wilson loops~\cite{alexandradinata2014} for a Hamiltonian rely on being able to adiabatically deform that Hamiltonian to a flat band limit that we know is topologically equivalent to the original Hamiltonian.
 The ten-fold way classification scheme~\cite{Ryu_2010, schnyder_2008} also uses the ``flat band'' limit assumption, because the homotopy groups for classification correspond to mappings from the Brillouin zone to the space of projectors.
 That is, each class of the ten-fold way corresponds to the set of Hamiltonians that can be adiabatically deformed to a particular flat band Hamiltonian, a projector, without closing the bulk gap.
 The homotopy group classification is determined from these projector Hamiltonians assuming the ``flat band'' limit assumption holds.
 The flat-band limit counterpart of the Hamiltonian is only guaranteed to be topologically-equivalent to the original if topological phase transitions only occur with closing of an energy gap.
 This further suggests that characterization of topological phases with the entanglement spectrum and Wilson loops and use of existing classification schemes reliant on the flat band limit assumption must be done with care: if the system is topologically non-trivial in whole or in part due to topology that can emerge via topological phase transitions without gap closings, the topology characterized by entanglement spectra or Wilson loops may no longer correspond to the topology of the original system and existing classification schemes may no longer apply.

 We further note that, while a gap closing is normally expected with a change in skyrmion number in two-band models ($N=1$), this situation is different from $N>1$: there are multiple expressions for the skyrmion number when it is locked to the Chern number, which better reveal why a gap closing is needed to destabilize the calculation in this special case.
 The integrand of this skyrmion number for $N>1$ does not take such forms, to our knowledge.